Learn how to paint unfinished cabinets to get the kitchen of your dreams.

-Use an ultra-fine sand paper (I love these sanding sponges) and give the entire surface a light sanding.
+Use an ultra-fine sand paper (I love these sanding sponges (Amazon link)) and give the entire surface a light sanding.
 Keep it light, there is no reason to remove the paint down to the wood, just remove any bumps and imperfections.

 After sanding, wipe down the entire surface with the tack cloth again.
 This will remove all that dust and you will be ready for the second coat.

 Protect the Surface

 Even though paint is pretty hardy, for a kitchen or bathroom, I love to apply a protective finish.
 This will seal the paint and wood in a glass-like clear paint and give it a really professional look.

 You can choose a protective finish with a gloss, semi-gloss or satin finish.
 Typically gloss is easier to clean, but I tend to lean toward the satin finish because it is less shiny and more modern.

 Learning how to paint unfinished cabinets is a great option for keeping a kitchen renovation budget small.
 And the Super Finish Max sprayer from HomeRight made it quick(er) and easy.

 And don’t forget to check out the rest of the beautiful One Room Challenge™ reveals.
 We are so close to the end and I cannot wait to see what everyone does!